oscarmlage/oscarmlagecom/src/content/sections/about.md

 ---
 # ¡Hola!, I'm Óscar

-Hi, I’m a freelance full-stack developer and sysadmin based in **Lugo, Spain** 💻.
-With years of experience in system engineering and software development, I’m passionate about leveraging automation to enhance efficiency ⚙️, focusing primarily on systems, backend development, and creating scalable solutions.
+Hi, I’m a full-stack software engineer based in **Lugo, Spain** 💻.
+With years of experience in systems and software development, I’m passionate about leveraging automation to enhance efficiency ⚙️, focusing primarily on systems, backend development, and creating scalable solutions.

 You’ll often find me exploring the console—my black-and-white terminal to rule the world 🖤—or working on self-hosted projects in my homelab 🏡.
 Whether it’s crafting solutions with Python, Go, and PHP 🐍 or orchestrating infrastructure with Docker and Ansible 🐳, I’m always on the lookout for tools and technologies that drive productivity and growth.